Top Content Title

-There is an annual $36 Skate Canada Membership fee, which is valid from Sept.
-1, 2016 to Aug.
-31 2017.
-Additionally, there is an annual club administration fee paid only once during the season.
+There is an annual $45 Skate Canada Membership fee, which is valid from Sept.
+1st to Aug.
+31st each year.

 I am having troubles registering.
 Who can I contact for help?

-Questions about registration can be sent by email, and one of our board members will respond within 72 hours.
+Questions about registration can be sent to email@example.com, and one of our board members will respond within 72 hours.

 Suitability of the Program